 Relationship Between Whiplash and Concussions

-When you are involved in an auto accident, it seems like everything just keeps piling on and on.
+Whether you are involved in an auto accident in Greensboro, the general Triad area, or somewhere else, it can often seem like everything just keeps piling on and on.

 You have to worry about your injuries; you have to worry about your car repairs, those frustrating insurance adjusters keep calling you.